shashi2779/Redux/README.md

     }

-    // to get your state variable from redux store , (dispatch function bhi provide karta h) const mapStateToProps = (store) => {   // return state-variable as props return store;  // this fun return state...variable as a props in our Ball fun.
+    // to get your state variable from redux store , (store dispatch function bhi provide karta h) const mapStateToProps = (store) => {
+        return store;  // this fun return state-variable as a props in our Ball fun.

     }